Tochukz/AWS-Solution-Architect/Udemy-Neal-Davis/section-3-ec2/hol-42-nat-gateway/hol-42.md

 ```

 6. Confirm that the instance Id obtained from the SSH terminal is the same as the PrivateInstanceId from the stack Output.
-7. While in the SSH terminal of the private instance, try curling an external website to confirm that the instance does NOT allow outbound requests.
+7. While in the SSH terminal of the private instance, try curling an external website to confirm that the instance does allows outbound traffic.

 ```bash
 $ curl google.com